rizarizkan/redikru-devops/Question2/nodejs-app/README.md

           }

-8. Set Up GitHub Actions
-   Create a GitHub repository for your project and push the code to GitHub.
+8. Create a GitHub repository for your project and push the code to GitHub.

    Create a GitHub Actions workflow:
    In your project directory, create a directory named .github/workflows and inside it, create a file named ci.yml: